moonlumi/universal_classifier_final/README.md

 # universal_classifier_final
-Can classify any dataset, shows EDA and derived insights from multiple classification models.
+Can classify any dataset, shows EDA and derive insights from multiple classification models.